applyfmsec/cloudsec/README.md

 a system, every user belongs to some tenant, and it is typical to represent an end-user identity as a username together with a tenant id.
 For example, for the `jsmith` user in the `foo` tenant, we might write the principal as `jsmith.foo` (or `jsmith@foo`, etc).
 For security policies in such a system that authorize principal(s) for one or more resources/actions, it is important to match the entire principal (user and tenant).
 For example, a security policy that authorizes `jsmith.bar` (`jsmith` in the `bar` tenant) for some resources has no bearing on the `jsmith.foo` user.
 However, with wildcard characters, we want the wildcard to apply to only one component of the principal.
 For example, `*.foo` would be all users in the foo tenant, while `jsmith*.foo` would be all users in the foo tenant whose username starts with `jsmith`.

 We can create a new tuple type from existing types by using the `TupleComponent` class and specifying a `fields` attribute.
-The `fields` attribute is a list of
+The `fields` attribute is a list of previously defined components (`StringComponent` and/or `StringEnumComponent`).

-As an example, here is how we might define our `principal` type as a tuple of `tenant` and `username` types, described above:
+To complete the example, here is how we might define our `principal` type as a tuple of `tenant` and `username` types, described above:

 ```python
 tenant = StringEnumComponent(name="tenant",
                              values=set(["tenant1", "tenant2", "tenant3"]), matching_type=ExactMatching())